![]() |

 nodiscard |

-Asynchronously accept an incoming client connection, returning a future.
+Asynchronously accept an incoming client connection, returning a std::future that resolves to a configured Socket.

-This method launches an asynchronous accept operation on the server socket, returning a std::future<Socket> that resolves once a client connects or an error occurs.
+This method initiates an asynchronous accept operation on the server socket using std::async(std::launch::async, ...).
+It returns a std::future<Socket> that will become ready once a client is accepted or an error/timeout occurs.

 |